ctripcorp/SQLlin/sqllin-dsl/doc/getting-start.md

 ```

 Note, because of limitation by Android Framework, the `inMemory`, `busyTimeout`, `lookasideSlotSize`, `lookasideSlotCount`
 only work on Android 9 and higher.
-And, because of [sqlite-jdbc](https://github.com/xerial/sqlite-jdbc)(SQLlin base on it on JVM) doesn't support
+And, because [sqlite-jdbc](https://github.com/xerial/sqlite-jdbc)(SQLlin is based on it on JVM) doesn't support
 `sqlite3_config()`, the `lookasideSlotSize` and `lookasideSlotCount` don't work on JVM target.

-Now, the operations that change database structure have not supported by DSL yet.
+Now, the operations that change database structure haven't been supported by DSL yet.
 So, you need to write these SQL statements by string
 as in `create` and `upgrade` parameters.

 Usually, you just need to create one `Database` instance in your component lifecycle.
 So, you need to close database manually when the lifecycle ended: